Understanding the Emotional Impact of Living with Piles

-- How piles affect mental health?
+piles affect mental health

 Introduction

-But knowing piles can play tricks on your mind as much as your body.
 Mental well-being has a lot to do with recovery.
 Chatting to someone, having the appropriate treatment, and taking care of yourself can make a big difference.
 You are not on your own.
 With assistance, one can look and feel better.

 What are piles?

-Furthermore, there are two broad categories of piles — internal and external.
 Internal piles are within the rectum and can’t be that painful.
 External piles are visible below the skin outside the anus and are sensitive to touch.

-Even though piles are harmless, they will alter your lifestyle.
 Early intervention and lifestyle change can ease life.
 Add more fiber, increase water, and do more exercise.
 These interventions are simple with huge benefits.

 Common physical symptoms of piles